sgwrth/dit/README.md

+[This program is currently being re-written in Java, see 'javarewrite' branch.]

 A CLI tool for Linux (and Cygwin) to assist with terminal-based development of C an C++ project.
 Leverages UNIX tools like awk, find, sed, and xargs to help with finding and replacing text in source files, or create new files.

 General usage: